 Gonorrhea is a common STD.
 The infection can present with symptoms such as pain while urinating or vaginal or penile discharge.
 However, a lot of people do not experience any symptoms at all.
 With the proper treatment, usually antibiotics, you can cure gonorrhea and prevent long-term complications.
-If you have had unprotected sex and think you may have gonorrhea talk to our board-certified physician at Your Doctors Online to get tested and a prescription.
+Therefore, if you have had sex without protection and suspect gonorrhea symptoms, talk to our board-certified physician at Your Doctors Online for diagnosis and prescription.

 FAQs On Gonorrhea Answered by Your Doctors Online Team

-Yes, gonorrhea may cause infertility in both women and men.
-In women, it can result in pelvic inflammatory disease, leading to scarring of fallopian tubes, ultimately contributing to infertility.
-In men, it causes epididymitis, which can result in infertility.
+Yes, in women, it can result in vaginal inflammatory disease, leading to scarring of fallopian tubes, contributing to infertility.
+Likewise, in men, it causes epididymitis, causing infertility.

-Yes, gonorrhea can be cured with antibiotics.
-For uncomplicated infections, an intramuscular injection of ceftriaxone is administered, and oral doxycycline is prescribed for 7 days.
+Yes, you can get rid of gonorrhea with antibiotics.
+So, a doctor recommends an intramuscular injection of ceftriaxone and oral doxycycline for mild infections for seven days.

-Gonorrhea can affect your period.
-It can result in irregular bleeding, spotting between periods, heavy periods, or brown vaginal discharge.
+Gonorrhea can affect your period and result in spotting between periods, heavy periods, or brown vaginal discharge.

-Many people don’t experience any symptoms even when they have gonorrhea.
-Although, symptoms can develop within 2 weeks after exposure.
+Many people don’t experience any symptoms, even when they have gonorrhea.
+Although, symptoms can develop within two weeks after the infection.

-Discharge caused by gonorrhea can have an unpleasant, foul, or pungent smell.
+Discharge caused by gonorrhea can have a foul or pungent smell.

-Gonorrhea is commonly transmitted through sexual activities.
-However, you can also get gonorrhea if you touch your eye with infected fluids.
-Gonorrhea can be transmitted to a baby during birth if the mother is infected.
+Gonorrhea transfers through sexual activities.
+However, you can also get it if you touch your eye with infected fluids.